dr-gazpacho/mort-garson/README.md

 OSC Client in C: https://github.com/mhroth/tinyosc
  - This could be relevant/have done some of the hard work for us

-Unrelated project that uses networks to stream SC output over the World Wide Web: https://github.com/khilnani/supercollider.web/tree/master
+Unrelated project that streams SC output over the World Wide Web: https://github.com/khilnani/supercollider.web/tree/master

 Hardware -